 Answer – No we generally don’t barricade people into neighborhoods.

-Doug Flarity – I am very proud of Summers and the fire department, as well as the police.
+Doug Flaherty – I am very proud of Sommers and the fire department, as well as the police.
 They will do whatever they can to stop the fire.
 We are not Caldor or Paradise.
 We are talking about a worst-case scenario.
 A fire with steam heading into the Tahoe area is something to consider.

 Lynn Carol – Interested in raising money to have our own helicopters to prevent major forest fires.